Privacy notices

 South Derbyshire District Council is registered as a data controller with the Information Commissioner's Office.

-South Derbyshire District Council is committed to protecting your privacy when you use our services.
-This privacy notice tells you what to expect when the Council collects personal information.
+The Council is committed to protecting your privacy when you use our services.
+This privacy notice tells you what to expect when Environmental Services collect personal information.
 It also explains when and why we collect this information, how we use it, the conditions under which we may disclose it to others, how we keep it secure and what rights you have in relation to the data we hold about you.

 How do we collect information from you?